Lamar Smith (American football)

-Lamar Hunter Smith (born November 29, 1970) is a former American football running back.
-He played in the National Football League (NFL) for the Seattle Seahawks, Miami Dolphins, New Orleans Saints, and Carolina Panthers from 1994 to 2003.
-On December 30, 2000, Smith carried the ball a then NFL record 40 times for the Dolphins in a wildcard playoff game against the Indianapolis Colts.
-He finished with 209 yards rushing, including a 17-yard touchdown run in overtime to give the Dolphins a 23–17 victory, Miami's most recent playoff victory as of the 2022 season.
+Lamar Hunter Smith (born November 29, 1970) is an American former professional football player who was a running back in the National Football League (NFL) for the Seattle Seahawks, Miami Dolphins, New Orleans Saints, and Carolina Panthers from 1994 to 2003.
+He played college football for the Houston Cougars and was selected by Seattle in the third round of the 1994 NFL draft.

+On December 30, 2000, Smith carried the ball a then-NFL record 40 times for the Dolphins in a wildcard playoff game against the Indianapolis Colts.
+He finished with 209 yards rushing, including a 17-yard touchdown run in overtime to give the Dolphins a 23–17 victory, Miami's most recent playoff victory as of the 2024 season.

 Education

 Smith attended South Side High School in Fort Wayne.
 After high school, he attended Northeastern Oklahoma A&M College and then the University of Houston on scholarship for his final two years.

 Professional career

-Smith was selected in the third round with the 73rd overall pick by the Seattle Seahawks in the 1994 NFL Draft.
+Smith was selected in the third round with the 73rd overall pick by the Seattle Seahawks in the 1994 NFL draft.